IE Law School will be attending the Legal Geek Conference in London

 At IE Law School we are excited and very much looking forward to being part of this vibrant and global legaltech startup community that is dedicated to changing the legal profession by inspiring, connecting and educating.

-Compared to ‘law’s Woodstock’ by Mark Cohen, a regular contributor of Forbes and CEO of Legal Mosaic, the Legal Geek Conference which will be celebrated in London on October 17th awakes a shared feeling of community that transcends geography, generation, gender, ethnicity, training and financial status.
+Compared to ‘law’s Woodstock’ by Mark Cohen, a regular contributor of Forbes, CEO of Legal Mosaic and Professor of our Master in Legaltech, the Legal Geek Conference which will be celebrated in London on October 16th awakes a shared feeling of community that transcends geography, generation, gender, ethnicity, training and financial status.
 “Lawyers, technologists, financiers, entrepreneurs, students, academics, and pundits mingled freely and animatedly, joined by a sense that the legal industry is changing and that this is their time”, says Mark Cohen in his article.

 The legaltech revolution is now and only those who may adapt themselves to changes will lead the way.